This section contains requirements on interconnect operation when using certain special features.

 Caution - If the switches are not configured to the MTU sizes of the private network interfaces, the cluster interconnect might not stay online.

 For information about how to configure jumbo frames, see the documentation that shipped with your network interface card.
 See your Oracle Solaris OS documentation or contact your Oracle sales representative for other Oracle Solaris restrictions.

 The following requirements and guidelines apply to Oracle Solaris Cluster configurations that use Sun InfiniBand adapters from Oracle:

 A two-node cluster must use InfiniBand switches.
 You cannot directly connect the InfiniBand adapters to each other.

 If only one InfiniBand adapter is installed on a cluster node, each of its two ports must be connected to a different InfiniBand switch.

-If two InfiniBand adapters are installed in a cluster node, leave the second port on each adapter unused.
+If two InfiniBand adapters are installed in a cluster node, leave the second port on each adapter unused for interconnect purposes.
 For example, connect port 1 on HCA 1 to switch 1 and connect port 1 on HCA 2 to switch 2 when using these connections as a cluster interconnect.

 In an Oracle Solaris Cluster configuration that uses an InfiniBand interconnect, applications can use Socket Direct Protocol (SDP) by configuring SDP to use the clprivnetN network device.
 If there is a failure at the port of the HCA or switch, Automatic Path Migration (APM) fails over all live SDP sessions to the standby HCA port in a manner that is transparent to the application.
 APM is a built-in failover facility that is included in the InfiniBand software.